iTwin/itwinjs-core/docs/bis/domains/spatial-composition.md

 ### CompositeBoundary

-A CompositeElement that is delimited by a curve.
+A CompositeElement that is delimited by a curve on a terrain.
 We expect a closed curve on a surface as geometry.

 Naming :
 1 - Boundary indicates a 2 dimensional perimeter (on a terrain surface) for the location.